 “Same goes for beef, poultry and fish,” Dr. Hillary graduated from Columbia University and practiced at Bellevue Hospital in New York City, before moving to the beach to save us from ourselves.
 “No farm-raised fish, no hormones, go grass-fed.”
 She was right.
-I do want the eat the fish that have to swim upstream, not raised on a farm for the sole purpose of being eaten.
+I do want to eat the fish that have to swim upstream, not raised on a farm for the sole purpose of being eaten.
 Why?
 Because I want to be strong and swim upstream, like them.

 I watched the movie about Temple Grandin, and pondered how the cells of the animals we eat are filled with whatever they eat.
 Then I recounted Temple’s point about the psychology surrounding a caged animal’s fear of death. ““Nature is cruel, but we don’t have to be.”
 She believed that animals deserved a graceful life and exit from this world before they hit our plates, which made me think about the fact that we consume their cells, too, absorbing everything they have eaten, along with their hormonal terrors related to death.
 Ewww.
 “I think using animals for food is an ethical thing to do, but we’ve got to do it right.
 We’ve got to give those animals a decent life and we’ve got to give them a painless death.
 We owe the animal respect.”
 Well said, Temple, for them and for us.
 Watch the movie, y’all.

+Dr. Hillary said that cooking is an important part of preparing to eat because it makes you salivate.
+Apparently, salivating is important for digestion.
+Ok, sounds good.
 I started cooking my new food groups in only coconut oil and then worked up to steaming my foods instead of boiling or frying them.
 I used olive oil as a substitute for dressing and Himalayian Salt to add taste.
 My sister-in-law is a great chef and figured out the anti-inflammatory diet years ago.
 She was a great resource on tricks of the trade, like blending avocado with olive oil for a tasty dressing.
 Yum.
 She also recommended the documentary, What’s With Wheat.
 We watched it one night after dinner.
 Be warned, it is like a horror movie.
 Watch it and you will never want to walk through the gluten door again.
 It’s scary in there.

 For fluids, I swallowed 75% of my body weight in water everyday, drank Kombucha to give me extra probiotics, and quit caffeine.
 I love espresso, but my lust for it has now subsided.
 I’ll reintroduce it into my diet for sure, but now, I can sip the bean for pure pleasure instead using it as necessary evil to stay awake every day now that the healthy diet and Armour Thyroid are keeping me engergized.
 I’m not a big drinker.
 I can scarcely swig any libations without getting a migraine or feeling horrible after two sips.
 Doctor H warned that even though my re-calibrated body would able to better handle liquor, she did not offer a kitchen pass to add it into my special daily food groups.
 So, when I do drink occasionally, Scotch will stay on as my alcoholic beverage of choice.
 I like the peaty kind that takes like smoked dirt from Ireland.